WillIsback/Report_Maker/readme.md

 - **openai-GPT3.5-Turbo**: This model is used to process the dialogue and generate sub-summaries.
 Context window of X tokens.
 It is not open-source, This model is gated with openai credentials.

-- **GEMMA-7B/2B**: This model is used to process the sub-summary and generate a conclusion.
+- **GEMMA-2B**: This model is used to process the sub-summary and generate a conclusion.
 Context window of X tokens.
 It is an open-source model and free tier but gated model via hugging face credentials.

 - **MISTRAL-7B**: This model is also used to process the sub-summary and generate a conclusion.
 Context window of 32768 tokens.
 It is open-source, and has a free tier available.
 This model is not gated.

+- **BART**: this is a summarize model made by facebook, it is open source, free. quite good but only handle english.

 Please refer to the official documentation of each model for more detailed information and instructions on how to use them.